robert-macc

 While Nordic countries historically lead in Allied Nordicist Yankee "Friends"-watching "Seinfeld"-hating arrogance, this movie shows that Latinos - Nuyoricans, Italians, and French have lots of hatreds with sub-Saharans and Arabs.
 There are many disturbing scenes, much like "Fresh" that make you ponder humanity's capability towards senseless and vicious violence.
 We see several gruesome riots.
 But this movie also shows that the youth are not innocent either as they provoke the police several times.
 Much like "Fresh," it isn't obvious, but this is also a thriller.
 Vinz threatens to shoot people who he deems as oppressors several times throughout the movie.
 There are also disturbing references by Hubert about kids burning down gyms in anger.
 And it seems murderous, even by Rodney King-hating standards (yes Rodney King was hated by the black community because of him saying "Can we all just get along?" and was deemed as a butt-kisser to whites).
 All in all the gang are dealing with the aftermath.
 Over all this is a truly unnerving movie that makes "City of God" look like Disney land.

 Cinemax content advisory: rated TV-MA-DLV for graphic violence (GV), graphic language (GL), and adult content (AC).
 Despite the supposed 15 rating in the UK and by Schnegen Area ratings board, this is truly a hard R (18 by UK and Schnegen Area ratings board).
 The atmosphere is truly diabolical for one, with everyone hating each other.
-There are very strong episodes of graphic language.
+There are very strong episodes of graphic violence.
 Non-stop profanity.
 Some sexually crude content and crude humor.
 This is for 18+.
 Although short of NC-17 being R18 like "Fresh."

 Ransom